wiiznokes/changen/README.md

 - `!changelog`
 - `!log`

-Note that any commit modifying your changelog will be ignored

 #### Map commit type to section(ex: `### Fixed`) in the changelog

 The default map can be seen [here](./res/map_commit_type_to_section.json).
 Note than the order will define in witch order the section will appears in the log file.